barryclark/jekyll-now/_posts/2019-02-22-german-zuegnisse-no-fooling-nlp.md

 ## Machine Learning to predict how good, bad, or ugly a text really is

-Thinking about the data we could use for training future ML models and realized that we had a data fortune in the form of pre-defined sentences with assigned grades, which had been created by our Editorial Department.
+Thinking about the data we could use for training future ML models, we realized that we had data in the form of pre-defined sentences with assigned grades, which had been created by our Editorial Department.

 In Machine Learning vocabulary, we had (instead of “sentences”) - a “dataset”, and (instead of “assigned grades”) - “labels”.
 So, we’ve got a labeled dataset, which we can use for supervised Machine Learning.
 Great!